vmware-tanzu/velero/ADOPTERS.md

 We have integrated our [solution with Velero][11] to provide our customers with out of box backup/DR.

 **[Kyma][40]**
-Kyma [integrates with Velero][41] to effortlessly back up and restore Kyma clusters with all its resources.
+Kyma [integrates with Velero][41] to effortlessly backup and restore Kyma clusters with all its resources.
 Velero capabilities allow Kyma users to define and run manual and scheduled backups in order to successfully handle a disaster-recovery scenario.

 **[Red Hat][50]**
 Red Hat has developed 2 operators for the OpenShift platform: